Province: Canada

 The constituent entities of Canada are known as provinces.
 Prior to confederation, the term province was used in reference to several British colonies situated in what is now Canada; such as the colonial Province of Quebec.
 In 1791, Quebec split into two separate provinces, Lower Canada, and Upper Canada.
 The two colonies were later merged in 1841 to form the Province of Canada.
 From its separation from Nova Scotia in the 18th century, New Brunswick was known as His/Her Majesty's Province of New Brunswick.
 After Canadian Confederation in 1867, the term provinces continued to be used, in reference to the sub-national governments of Canada.

 Because Canada is the second-largest country in the world by area, but has only 10 provinces, most Canadian provinces are very large—six of its ten provinces are larger than any country in Europe except Russia, and its largest province—Quebec, 1542056 km2—is almost two and a half times as large as France—640679 km2.
-Six provinces, including five of the oldest Canadian provinces—Alberta, Ontario, Quebec, New Brunswick, Nova Scotia and Prince Edward Island—have "counties" as administrative sub-divisions.
+Five provinces—Ontario, Quebec, New Brunswick, Nova Scotia and Prince Edward Island—have "counties" as administrative sub-divisions.
 The actual local government form can vary widely.
 In New Brunswick, Prince Edward Island, and in 9 of the 18 counties of Nova Scotia, county government has been abolished and has been superseded by another form of local government.
 New Brunswick and Prince Edward Island also have parishes within counties.
 Since the Canadian Constitution assigns local government to provincial jurisdiction, the various provinces can create, dissolve, and reorganize local governments freely and they have been described as "creatures of the province".